Can primary care doctors refuse to take insurance?

 Some practices charge patients a flat or reduced/sliding scale fee for office visits and treatment.
 Others offer "concierge medicine," in which patients pay a monthly, quarterly, or yearly fee or retainer for a predetermined number of services or visits.

 Direct primary care is one type of program in which the patient and health care providers set up a financial arrangement.
 Direct primary care removes health insurance from the equation.
-So, the provider doesn't file health insurance claims but instead works directly with the patient through a monthly fee or a membership fee.
+So, the provider doesn't file health insurance claims but instead works directly with the patient through a monthly or membership fee.

 What happens if a hospital does not take your insurance?

-If a doctor or a hospital doesn’t accept your health insurance, there are few steps you can take.
+If a doctor or a hospital doesn’t accept your health insurance, there are a few steps you can take.

 Contact your insurance company